kevindamm/saas-cookbook/book/intro/objectives.md

 The topics covered here are broad and complex, dealing with the full stack of _Sofware as a Service_ and rich feature set of edge computing.
-You are likely to learn something in its contents -- I sure did while writing it! -- and I've tried to keep it short and sweet and complete at the topmost level.
+You are likely to learn something in its contents -- I sure did while writing it! -- and I've tried to keep it short and sweet and complete at the topmost level of `details`.

 Where outside expertise is needed (e.g., drafting the policy terms or handling payment specifics) these tutorials will not give answers, but the topic will be